Our Significant Projects

 Ararat Rural City is undergoing an economic and social infrastructure boom which will support growth in the region for decades to come.

-The Western Highway (A8) is being progressively upgraded as a four-lane divided highway between Ballarat and Stawell.
-It is expected that the highway upgrades will decrease travelling times between The decreased travel times in the region will benefit businesses, employees and students travelling between Ararat, Ballarat and Melbourne.
+The Western Highway (A8) is being progressively upgraded as a four-lane divided highway between Ballarat and Stawell.The highway upgrades will decrease travelling times between Ararat and places East.
+These decreased travel times in the region will benefit businesses, employees and students travelling between Ararat, Ballarat and Melbourne.

 The National Broadband Network (NBN) will provide high-speed broadband access to all Australian homes and businesses, improving access and communications across regional areas.
-Ararat Rural City and the surrounding region, known as the broader “Horsham Cluster”, has been chosen as one of the first areas in Victoria to receive the NBN Fixed Wireless service1 .
+Ararat Rural City and the surrounding region, known as the broader “Horsham Cluster”, has been chosen as one of the first areas in Victoria to receive the NBN Fixed Wireless service.

-The $5 million upgrade will transform the existing precinct located in the Ararat Town Hall – which houses the Ararat Regional Art Gallery and the Ararat Performing Arts Centre – into a modern focal point for the region’s art activities and exhibitions.
+The $6.2 million upgrade will transform the existing precinct located in the Ararat Town Hall – which houses the Ararat Regional Art Gallery and the Ararat Performing Arts Centre – into a modern focal point for the region’s art activities and exhibitions.
 The project will refurbish and expand the Victorian-era built Ararat Town Hall, including the award-winning 1978 extension overseen by renowned architect Graeme Gunn.
 The redevelopment will deliver greater and more flexible exhibition, performance and storage spaces, a facility capable of exhibiting the Gallery’s permanent collection which is currently mostly in storage, and an enhanced front entrance to improve access for people of all abilities.